1justingilmore/memdocs/memdocs/configmgr/protect/plan-design/planning-for-endpoint-protection.md

 ## Microsoft Defender Advanced Threat Protection

-Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor Microsoft Defender Advanced Threat Protection (ATP), formerly known as Windows Defender ATP.
+Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor Microsoft Defender Advanced Threat Protection (ATP), formerly known as Microsoft Defender ATP.
 Microsoft Defender ATP is a service that will help enterprises to detect, investigate, and respond to advanced attacks on their networks.
 See [Microsoft Defender Advanced Threat Protection](../deploy-use/windows-defender-advanced-threat-protection.md).

 ## Endpoint Protection Workflow
  Use the following diagram to help you understand the workflow to implement Endpoint Protection in your Configuration Manager hierarchy.